akshathjain/FlutterWorkshop/README.md

 ### Attending

 No experience with Flutter, Dart, or mobile programming is necessary.
 And while not required, some experience with programming is recommended.
+Please follow the instructions below to install the necessary software prior to the workshop.

 ### Flutter Installation